Indonesia - General Info

 Publisher - Imray - end Edition (2008)

 This is the first of the two-volume set of the Southeast Asia Cruising Guide to reach a second edition.
-It is the only guide that covers the entire length and breadth of a region frequently visited by round-the-world sailors, many of whom leave Australia to head west.
+It is the only guide that covers the entire length and breadth of a region frequently visited by round-the-world sailors.
 This edition concentrates on the most frequented routes and includes the most popular stops.
-There are hundreds of possible anchorages, brief details of the most popular are usefully summarised in tables.
-Introductory sections cover planning and the last part of the book deals with more general topics including advice on provisioning and on problems that are often faced by cruisers.
+This is essential reading for information about the general sailing conditions in the region; climate, currents, routes etc.

 101 Anchorages Within the Indonesian Archipelago